microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Test-MgInformationProtectionPolicyLabelRemoval.md

 		IsDowngradeJustified = $true
 	}
 }
-Test-MgInformationProtectionPolicyLabelRemoval -BodyParameter $params
+Test-MgBetaInformationProtectionPolicyLabelRemoval -BodyParameter $params
 ```

-This example shows how to use the Test-MgInformationProtectionPolicyLabelRemoval Cmdlet.
+This example shows how to use the Test-MgBetaInformationProtectionPolicyLabelRemoval Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS